 Pretty soon, if you’re like us, you have a ton of crayons taking up space.

 Just what do you do with all those old crayons?

-We had fun using our old crayons in this no-carve pumpkin idea, making colorful Crayon Drip Pumpkins!
+We had fun using our old crayons to make colorful Crayon Drip Pumpkins.

 Crayon Drip Pumpkins

 - Old crayons (I have found Crayola and Rose Art ones melt best.)

 Look through your old crayons and find the colors you want to use for decorating your pumpkin.

 The paper will need to be peeled from each crayon before you can use them.
 This is a great way for kids to work on fine motor skills!

 If you have a small pumpkin you may want to break crayons into smaller pieces, as you won’t need as much wax to drip down the pumpkin’s sides.
 For larger pumpkins keep the crayons whole.

 Then, arrange the crayons on top of the pumpkin, as shown below.